jdoleary/Spellmasons/docs/TasksCurrent.md

         - https://codepen.io/boli88/pen/pVEaKV
         - See gist https://gist.github.com/jdoleary/8ce49330504609cc49285fccdd7f5537
         - Particle engine: NOte: see "how to destroy" in Notes.md
+- Pack 7
+    - casting non-curses like heal or purify on self should show green, not red
+    - pathfinding for vampires broken?
+    - Priest "run away" ai is broken / Archer pursue ai is not working well
 - UI Refactor
     - Prevent RMB movement when mouse is over toolbar
     - Disable RMB movement when upgrade screen is up